Contents:

 In Norval Morrisseau’s Legends of My People, The Great Ojibwe there is one Anishinaabe explanation of the red-stained rock.
 Morrisseau connects it to the slaying of the Giant Beaver by Nanabush, with drops of his blood sprayed all across the Canadian Shield.
 The “blood” is said to appear as pictographs on hundreds of vertical rock faces and on the bodies of Anishinaabeg shamans and warriors.
 The iron oxide powder was an essential item in the shaman’s otter skin medicine bag.
 It may also be how “red” came to be associated with the Indigenous people – almost certainly Anishinaabeg – the first Europeans met.
 (See this article The Beothuk Indians – “Newfoundland’s Red Ochre People.)

-The well-used trail led us to the Crooked Lake side and a bit of a wade out to the put-in.
+The well-used trail led us to the Crooked Lake side and a bit of a mushy wade out to the put-in.

-We headed up Crooked Lake and after a couple of hours of paddling decided that we had earned a lunch break.
+We headed up Crooked Lake and, after a couple of hours of paddling, decided that we had earned a lunch break.
 Shade was at a premium, but when we saw the open field in the photo below, we figured we could make it work.
 There I am sitting in the shade of the tall pine on the left, partially hidden by the tall grass.

 The clearing had us wondering what had been there before and why it remained so free of tree growth.
-Some research when we got home revealed an interesting story about a now-defunct gold mining community of Renabie which shut down in 1991 after forty-some years of operation.
+Some research, when we got home, revealed an interesting story about a now-defunct gold mining community of Renabie, which shut down in 1991 after forty-some years of operation.
 We were sitting at the start of a road from Crooked Lake that went up to the community!

 We kept going until about 4 p.m. when we passed an island with a campsite clearing.
 As well as a fish-cleaning table and a fire pit with a grill (not always positives given the mess that fishing parties can leave behind), there was ample room for our tent in a well-sheltered area to the side and yet more space overlooking the lake for our bug shelter.